waridah-analytics-visualization/netflix_movies/README.md

 # Visualization
-The images in png format visualize the results of analytics in step 3,6 and 9
+The images in png format visualize the results of analytics in step: a(3).
+Visual inspection of data with matplotlib (Netflix movie durations 2011-2020) b(6).
+Creating a scatter plot (Movie duration by year of release) c(9).
+Movie duration by year of release (Min duration)